Below are the surveys and public consultations the OPCC has undertaken over the last few years. The results are attached in report form.

 This report presents the results of the recent annual policing survey.

-This survey is still open for people to complete.
-Initially it asks the public of Kent what skillset they would like the new Chief Constable to have.
-The following questions then ask what crimes matter to you, how safe you feel in your area, whether you have been a victim of crime, and how effective the subsequent support you received was.
+Topics included which skillset they would have liked the new Chief Constable to have, what crimes mattered to them, how safe they felt in their area, whether they had been a victim of crime, and how effective the subsequent support was.

 The PCC Matthew Scott asked residents to have their say about the future direction of Kent Police.
 He also asked them for their views about policing and crime in their area, their feelings of safety and whether they had been a victim of crime in the last year.
 You can read the survey results here:

 Results of the PCC's Violence Against Women and Girls Survey

 In August 2021, Kent’s Police and Crime Commissioner, Matthew Scott, launched a survey to find out the extent of violence and abuse being perpetrated against women and girls in Kent, including online.

 He also wanted to know how safe women and girls felt in different aspects of their lives.